rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 $$\hat\lambda_p = \frac{no. [S \in C(\boldsymbol{p, r})]}{\pi r^2}$$

-Each location (p) has a circle (C) with radius (r) drawn around it.
-Next the number (no.) of points (S) within in the circle are divided by the area of the circle.
+Each location (p) has a circle (C) with a radius (r) drawn around it.
+Next the number (no.) of points (S) within the circle are divided by the area of the circle.
 The radius of the circle is known as sigma.
 A smaller sigma (and smaller bandwidth) shows much more detail and allows for easier identification of hotspots than a larger sigma.
 While larger sigma values make hotspots less obvious, they produce a smoother image.
 This option may come in handy if working with noisy data or a small sample size.
 The outcome of this estimate is a grid of cells containing values that estimate the number of points that fall within the circle around it.

 The code to obtain the kernel density estimation is below.
 ```{r Kernel Density, echo=TRUE, eval=TRUE, warning=FALSE}